How Long To Let Steak Rest ~ The Science of Juiciness!

 How long can I keep a fresh steak on the countertop before cooking?
 As a rule of thumb, we recommend you let your meat sit out for 60 minutes before cooking.
 Once the resting steak is safely covered, all is good.

-This room temperature resting is also the perfect opportunity to pat the surface dry with a paper towel and season your steak with Kosher Salt.
+This room temperature resting is also the perfect opportunity to season the steak , pat the surface dry with a paper towel and season your steak with Kosher Salt.

 How long can I let steak rest after seasoning and before cooking... it totally depends on your taste for seasoning.
 We like to let the Kosher Salt infiltrate and brine the meat which takes at least another 30 minutes, but you can go straight to the skillet.